sunyiyou/vanishing-point/README.md

 # vanishing-point
-This project simply implement the method to find the vanishing point on the road.
+This project built on the opencv simply implemented the methods to find the vanishing point on the road.

 References: